metalzoa/FirstContactWithTensorFlow/README.rst

 Documentation
 =============

-We are using `First Contact with TensorFlow <http://www.jorditorres.org/first-contact-with-tensorflow-book/>`_ as a documentation.
+We are using the book `First Contact with TensorFlow <http://www.jorditorres.org/first-contact-with-tensorflow-book/>`_ as a basic documentation.
 You can acces a `freely available on-line copy <http://www.jorditorres.org/first-contact-with-tensorflow/>`_ . gym
 ******